 You are required to focus your time and intellectual commitment on the Program, and as such there is no time for part-time employment.
 Attendance is compulsory, and you are required to maintain a high level of attention and involvement in class sessions.

-The MSc in International Finance is aimed at training candidates interested in working in the financial field.
+The MsC in Financial Institutions and Financial Markets, International Finance is aimed at training candidates interested in working in the financial field.
 Banking and finance are particularly important for any business venture nowadays Working in the finance field is broad, ranging from the obvious investment bank operations, to the treasury or the corporate finance function of a company, to the more alluring, albeit controversial, hedge fund and private equity firms.